-Yes, the WorldCat Discovery API is currently available as a beta for a select number of libraries using WorldCat Discovery Services.
-It is not yet in general release or available for use by commercial partners.
-Libraries who wish to use the WorldCat Discovery API are encouraged to visit the OCLC Developer Network and request a key.
+Yes, the WorldCat Discovery API is currently available as a beta for a limited number of libraries using WorldCat Discovery Services.
+While the WorldCat Discovery API is not yet generally available for use by commercial partners, libraries who wish to use the beta version of WorldCat Discovery API are encouraged to visit the OCLC Developer Network and request a key.

-Subscribers will have access to the same type of usage statistics they currently have for FirstSearch activity.
-In addition, WorldCat Discovery Services will work with Google Analytics, a free tool, to deliver traffic and access statistics for your library.
-Libraries may purchase access to Adobe® Reports & Analaytics® (formerly known as SiteCatalyst®) for more customizable usage reports.
+Subscribers to WorldCat Discovery have access to the same type of usage statistics available for FirstSearch.
+In addition, WorldCat Discovery Services works with Google Analytics, a free tool, to deliver traffic and access statistics for your library.
+Libraries may purchase access to Adobe® Reports & Analaytics® (formerly known as SiteCatalyst®) for more customized usage reports.

 Managing a WorldCat Discovery account